 The G and the E can the root and the 3rd of a E chord, or they can be the 3rd and the 5th of a C chord.

-And sure enough we have a D at the end of this bar, so we can lend on a D minor chord.
+And sure enough we have a D at the end of this bar, so we can lend on a D minor chord here.

 Having this I - V - I chord progression can really accentuate the tonality of D minor, with this authentic cadence V to I that is very conclusive.
 It's a good way to establish our tonality.

-Then we have a D and a Bb, which can be considered as the root note and the 3rd of a Bb major chord.
+Then we have a D and a Bb, which can be considered as the 5th and the 3rd of a G minor chord.

 And the last bar starts on a C#, which is the 7th note of our scale that is raised by a semi-tone.
 And this alteration is often seen in a minor tonality on the Vth degree, when this chord that is normally minor becomes major.

-So let's put a A dominant 7th here, so we have in this bar the root note A, the major 3rd C#, the 5th E at the end and even the 7th G.
+So let's put a A dominant 7th here, so we have in this bar the root note A, the major 3rd C#, the 5th E and even the 7th G.

 This is a good example to show that you don't always need to harmonize every note of your melody, especially when they move stepwise from one to the other.